 However, when dealing with large projects, you should hire a solar company to do a solar installation.
 With the knowledge of how to install solar energy panels, you can monitor the job to ensure it meets the required standards.

 Here is a step-by-step guide on how to install solar panels at home.

 What you Need to Know Before you Start

 The energy demand in your home depends on the lighting systems and the appliances that will be powered using the electricity generated by the panels.

 If you are already using electricity from the grid, you can find the energy you need from the panels by analyzing monthly energy bills.
-You can then decide to offset some or all of your electricity costs using solar power.
+You can then decide to offset some or all of your electricity costs using renewable energy.

 Number of Sun Hours

 The amount of electricity generated by a panel depends on the number of sun hours in that location.
 The more the hours, the more energy you will get with a few solar modules.
 However, if the hours are less, you might need to install more panels to generate the same amount of power.